Neogyromitra caroliniana

 Gyromitra caroliniana Mushroom Profile by FUNGIWOMAN - Edibility and Taste

-The Gyromitra genus is controversial to say the least.
+The Gyromitra genus (sensu lato) is controversial to say the least.
 It has a bad reputation due to numerous deaths, hospitalizations, and liver damage that are mostly caused by improper preparation of G. esculenta, which contains gyromitrin, a toxin and carcinogen.
 Upon heating or when digested in the body, gyromitrin is readily hydrolyzed to the toxic compound monomethylhydrazine (MMH), which acts on the nervous system and is used as a propellant in some rocket fuels.
 Symptoms from MMH poisoning occur 8-12 hours later, or, rarely, 2 hours later, and resemble poisoning from amatoxins.
 Symptoms include “a bloated feeling, nausea, vomiting, watery or bloody diarrhea, abdominal pains, muscle cramps, faintness, loss of coordination, and in severe cases, convulsions, coma and death.”6 Some patients may also develop hemolysis and hepatic diseases of moderate severity and carcinogenesis may also occur.With medical help, recovery from MMH poisoning can occur within hours.

 However, unlike amatoxins, which are thermostable and resist changes due to heat, gyromitrin can largely be removed by parboiling.
 If you boil the mushrooms twice, rinsing them and changing the liquid in between, more than 99% of the gyromitrin will be released into the water, making the mushrooms safe to eat without acute toxicity.
 Because gyromitrin is not stable and begins to break down spontaneously at room temperature, drying is also one way to reduce toxicity, although it's not as effective: between 30-71% of MMH still remains in [G. esculenta] mushrooms after drying and dried G. esculenta mushrooms are commonly used as food even though they may still contain 3 mg/kg of gyromitrin.

-• Various Gyromitra species have varying levels of toxins and, within each species, levels can vary by local genetic strain.
+• Various species have varying levels of toxins and, within each species, levels can vary by local genetic strain.

 • Proper preparation (parboiling or drying) reduces the amount of toxins.